hacl-star/hacl-star/README.md

 * MACs: GCM
 * Key Derivation: HKDF

-We are also working on a JavaScript backend to F* that would enable us to extract HACL* as a JavaScript library.
+We are also working on a JavaScript backend for F* that would enable us to extract HACL* as a JavaScript library.

 # Authors and Maintainers

-HACL* was originially developed as part of the Ph.D. thesis of Jean Karim Zinzindohoué at the [Prosecco](http://prosecco.inria.fr) team at [INRIA Paris](https://www.inria.fr/en/centre/paris).
+HACL* was originially developed as part of the Ph.D. thesis of Jean Karim Zinzindohoué in the [Prosecco](http://prosecco.inria.fr) team at [INRIA Paris](https://www.inria.fr/en/centre/paris).
 It contains contributions from many researchers at INRIA and Microsoft Research, and is being actively developed and maintained within [Project Everest].

 For questions and comments, or if you want to contribute to the project, do contact the current maintainers at:
 * Benjamin Beurdouche (benjamin.beurdouche@inria.fr)